-White House Office of Science and Technology Policy: The OSTP has an important leadership role in ensuring the coordinated and consistent implementation of regulatory policies that are based on the best available scientific evidence.
+White House Office of Science and Technology Policy: The OSTP has an important leadership role in ensuring the coordinated and consistent implementation of regulatory policies that are based on sound science.
 In prior administrations, the Agriculture Biotechnology Working Group, established under the leadership of OSTP, provided a mechanism for interagency coordination and collaboration in policy setting, implementation, and communication.
 The Working Group included representatives from the Office of Budget and Management, USDA, EPA, FDA, Department of State, and USTR.